 By Fareed Zakaria

-CNN speaks with Fareed Zakaria about the crash of Malaysian Airlines Flight 17 in eastern Ukraine on Thursday.
-This is an edited version of the interview.
+CNN speaks with Fareed Zakaria about reports over new advances by the Islamic State of Iraq and Syria.
+This is an edited version of the transcript.

 By Fareed Zakaria